albertovpd/automated_etl_google_cloud-social_dashboard/README.md

 https://console.cloud.google.com/storage/create-bucket?

-- Configure it: Due to our requirements we will use region location (**Europe West1**).
+- Configure it: Due to our requirements we will use region location (**Europe Multi-region**).
 Be careful, it can give you a hard headache, mainly if working with BigQuery or data from other regions that are not your selected one.
 Always locate all buckets where all data sources you are using for the same project.

+### Python script

+*The Python script I'm using is available in the Cloud Function folder*.

+- Make sure it runs fine in your PC before uploading to Cloud Function.
+Than means you need to be able to write in Cloud Storage.

+- If you are following my steps (gcsfs library) and a NotFounderror arises while trying to upload to Cloud Storage, try the first time uploading manually the requested csv(s) to Cloud, and after that you'll automate the reading/overwriting of this csv(s))

-### Pytrends (keywords without accents or capital letters.
+Pytrends (keywords without accents or capital letters.
 Script available in Cloud Function).
 The chosen keywords for this project:

     - Videocalls: Zoom, Skype, Hangouts.

     - Politics: Refugiados, inmigración, nacionalismo, corrupción, estado de alarma, comparecencia, independentismo, crisis política, barómetro, crisis económica, protesta, manifestación.